chaoge525/soafee_demo/documentation/builds.rst

 * ``ewaol-sdk``

-In addition to kas build config files that enable the above build options, an image build via kas may be further customised with extra optional config files, currently:
+In addition to kas build config files that enable the above build options, an image build via kas may be further customized with extra optional config files, currently:

 * ``ci.yml``